axiros/rusp/rusp-bin/README.md

 ![Continuous integration](https://github.com/axiros/rusp/workflows/Continuous%20integration/badge.svg)

-# rusp
+# rusp-bin

-This crate contains the application part of Rusp, which contains:
+`rusp-bin` (published on crates.io as `rusp` for backwards compatibility) contains the application part of the **rusp** ecosystem, which is based on the [rusp-lib](https://crates.io/crates/rusp-lib) and [rhai-rusp](https://crates.io/crates/rhai-rusp) crates.

+This crate provides:

 * A `rusp` application, granting access to library functionality via command line.
-Included functionality at the moment are:
+As of version 1.0, this application is **deprecated** and superseded by the `rusp-run` application.
+At the moment this application supports:
   * Decoding of **USP** Msg Protobuf bytestreams from standard input
   * Decoding of **USP** Msg Protobuf bytestreams from file(s)
   * Decoding of **USP** Record Protobuf bytestreams from standard input